dinhkhaidev/yaynot-api/README.md

 ## 📝 License

-This project is licensed under the ISC License.
+This project is licensed under a **Proprietary Software License Agreement** - see the [LICENSE](LICENSE) file for complete terms and conditions.

+Copyright © 2025 Đinh Như Khải.
+All Rights Reserved.

+**License Summary:** This software is freely available for educational and personal use.
+Commercial utilization requires prior written authorization from the copyright holder.

 ---